This condition is more common in:

 - Removing diseased tissue

-- Removing diseased tissue and overlying damaged skin, and then repairing resulting gaps in skin with skin grafts
+- Removing diseased tissue and overlying damaged skin

 Exercise Therapy After Surgery